 Did you know that…

-- mental ill-health is one of the most common reasons of short and long-term sickness absence, affecting one in six employees;
+- mental ill-health is one of the most common reasons for short and long-term sickness absence, affecting one in six employees

 - but that the way an employee is treated during their absence and their initial return has a major impact on their likelihood of returning to and staying in work?